 The Archives is open weekdays to students, faculty, alumni, and other interested researchers.

-The following listing is not comprehensive, and is intended to outline some general subjects in the collection.
+The following is a list of collection categories, and is not comprehensive.
+It is intended to outline some general subjects in the collection.
 Please contact the Academy Archives or see Finding Aids for additional information about the collections.

-Academic life material includes general information on faculty groups, committees and individuals.
-Some files include personal papers such as class notes, publications, and correspondence.
-Other material consists of exams, student papers, records about special programs, and various departmental records.
+Academic Life material includes general information related to class life and curriculum.
+Some material consists of schedules, exams, student papers, records about special programs, and various departmental records.

 Buildings and Grounds